D$^3$FlowSLAM: Self-Supervised Dynamic SLAM with Flow Motion Decomposition and DINO Guidance: Method

 \subsubsection{Artificial Mask Loss}

-When the dynamic mask labels are not available, we design a method to artificially build the referred masks for self-supervised dynamic mask learning.
-Referred to SLIM~\cite{Baur2021ICCV}, we propose artificial mask loss to achieve this goal.
-Using the camera pose, depth, and optical flow we have already gotten, we can first infer the target coordinate of the pixel $p$ following the equations below:
+The mask $\mathbf{M_{d_i}^{dino}}$ provides a potential representation of dynamic regions, though it is not yet accurate enough.
+To enhance this, we adopt a method similar to \cite{Baur2021ICCV}, using the dual-flow representation to artificially construct an additional prior mask that serves as both a supplement and a form of regularization.
+With the camera poses, depths, and optical flows we have already obtained, we can infer the target coordinate of pixel $p$ using the following equations:

 where $\mathbf{p}_{\text{cam}}$ is the target coordinate calculated by projection, $\mathbf{p}_{\text{flow}}$ is the target coordinate calculated by optical flow.
-Then we use the difference between these two coordinates to form our artificial mask labels:
+We then use the difference between these two coordinates to create our artificial mask prior, where sufficiently large difference indicates dynamic regions:

 where $\mu$ is set as 0.5.
-This artificial mask label has the same format compared with ground truth mask labels, so our final loss function should be:
+This artificial mask prior has the same format as $\mathbf{M_{d_i}^{dino}}$, so our final loss function should be: